It’s time for that monthly drama that you both dread. Trimming your dog's nails!

 CBD oil has been scientifically demonstrated to reduce anxiety in two key ways.
 First, it works directly on brain function through neurotransmitters that positively affect mood.
 Second, it may actually be particularly useful with trauma because it seems to help us forget the tight association between triggers and past trauma.

-Giving your dog a dose of full spectrum CBD hemp oil for dogs at least an hour before your training sessions begin can help you make much faster progress with your training program.
+Giving your dog a dose of full spectrum CBD hemp oil for dogs at least an hour before your training sessions begin can help you make much faster progress with your dog training program.
 Remember, the key to reconditioning is to stay under that fear threshold, and CBD can be an excellent aid to that end.